-Ever wonder how you can increase your credit limit?
+Ever wonder how to increase your credit limit?
 With the right intention, it’s not a bad question to ask.

 Increasing your credit limit so that you can make irresponsibly purchases and go into debt is usually a bad idea.
 However, increasing your credit limit so that you can make a necessary purchase, or even just make ends meet, can be a great idea.

 There are a few tactics you can utilize to increase your credit limit.
 We’ll walk through those further below.

 What is a Credit Limit

 Simply put, a credit limit is the maximum amount of money you can spend on a credit card.
 It’s the available credit, or loan, made available by the credit card issuer.